-She believes that had the court’s decision been more limited in scope instead of sweeping in its effect then overtime, as was evidenced in her time, there would have been an even bigger bipartisan progressive movement for sweeping abortion reform, such as she saw for women’s workplace rights and no-fault divorce.
+She believes that had the court’s decision been more limited in scope instead of sweeping in its effect then overtime, as was evidenced in her time, there would’ve been an even bigger bipartisan movement for sweeping abortion reform, such as there was for women’s workplace rights and no-fault divorce.

-We may disagree on if democratically-elected legislatures would have gone far enough on their own, but we can all agree that at the very least every liberal state would have become pro-choice.
+We may disagree on if democratically-elected legislatures would’ve done too little or too much, but we can all agree that at the very least every liberal state would’ve permitted abortion.

-The truth is that abortion is a matter of convenience, which isn’t to say it’s wrong because convenience drives most of human behavior, but “convenience” doesn’t hold the same moral weightiness as the idea of a god-given right.
-Again, I’m not saying abortion is wrong, but I’m just pointing out the issue is complicated and therefore I agree with Ruth Bader Ginsberg that Roe v.
+The truth is that abortion is a matter of convenience, which isn’t to say it’s wrong because convenience drives most human behavior, but “convenience” doesn’t hold the same moral weightiness as the idea of a god-given “right.”
+I agree with Ruth Bader Ginsberg that Roe v.
 Wade went too far in taking choice away from our elected bodies.

 And I’m sure many of you are wondering, “But what about a man’s right to an abortion?”
 Okay, probably not, but attorney Melanie McCulley coined the term “male abortion” and Karen DeCrow, former president of the feminist organization National Organization for Women supported this concept whereby early in the pregnancy men should be able to “relinquish all future parental rights and financial responsibility” in the name of gender equality.
 In other words, if a woman has a right to her body then shouldn’t a man at least have a right to his wallet?
-If a woman has a choice to keep the child or not then shouldn’t the man at least have the choice to pay or not?
-If you think the father shouldn’t have a choice then we are raising our boys wrong because we need to turn into an uber-conservative society where we only tell men to sleep with women who they’d be willing/ready to have a kid with because there’s always a chance the condom breaks.
-There’s a 1% chance that “Netflix and chill” becomes “Netflix and child.”
+If a woman has a choice to keep the child or not then shouldn’t the man have the choice to pay or not?
+If you think the father shouldn’t have a choice then we’re raising our boys wrong because we need to turn into an uber-conservative society where we only tell men to sleep with women who they’d be ready to have a kid with because there’s always a chance the condom breaks and “Netflix and chill” becomes “Netflix and child.”

-Or less further into the future, how might public opinion change when contraceptives become much more advanced with nano-technology and better biochemical drugs and medical procedures so that virtually no woman would have an unwanted pregnancy again?
+Or less further into the future, how might public opinion change when contraceptives become much more advanced with better nano-technology, biochemical drugs, and medical procedures so that virtually no woman would have an unwanted pregnancy again?

-As abortion becomes less common, making society more indifferent about the issue, there could simultaneously be a push to the right as Americans become more fearful of genetic engineering, perhaps, after reading stories of mothers deciding to engineer the fetus inside them into a baby minotaur.
-Imagine the Instagram views!
-So cute!
+As abortion becomes less common, making society more indifferent to the issue, there could simultaneously be a push to the Right as Americans become more fearful of genetic engineering, perhaps, after reading stories of mothers deciding to engineer the fetus inside them into a baby minotaur or something “non-binary.”

 As I already mentioned and as RBG argued, one of the unintended consequences of Roe v.
 Wade is that the sweeping decision ignited the evangelical movement to unite around the Republican party to help elect such politicians as Ronald Reagan and many more since on the state and national level.

 Roe v.
-Wade more than any other case in modern history turned the court into a political lightning rod, which I’d argue, has attracted so much energy and attention that there is a sizable chunk of the American electorate who will always vote Republican or Democrat solely on the basis of whether they will nominate a justice who is more or less likely to overturn it.
-Therefore if a huge chunk of voters are only voting based on a single issue decided in the 1970s then how much effort will our elected officials give to the other 999,999 issues they’re responsible for overseeing?
-Politicians can guilt-trip their base into voting for them no matter how corrupt and incompetent they may be in every other respect.
+Wade more than any other case in modern history turned the court into a political lightning rod, which I’d argue, has attracted so much energy and attention that there is a sizable chunk of the American electorate who will always vote Republican or Democrat solely on the basis of whether they will nominate a justice who is more or less likely to overturn it, therefore, if a huge chunk of voters are only voting based on a single issue decided in the 1970s then how much effort will our elected officials give to the other 99% issues they’re responsible for overseeing as politicians can guilt-trip their base into voting for them no matter how corrupt and incompetent they may be in every other respect.

 What happens to government programs, laws, regulations, agencies, and officials who have little accountability?
 How do they behave in the shadows?
-Light is the greatest disinfect.
-Light incentivizes people to be honest and hard-working, but Roe v.
+Light is the greatest disinfectant, but Roe v.
 Wade has absorbed much of it.

-I believe by taking much of the abortion issue off the federal judge’s bench it would not only help depoliticize the court again, reduce the anger of constitutionalists, bring leftist evangelicals into the Democratic camp, and democratize the pro-choice movement, but it would also free up national attention to focus on other issues the populist left believes the federal government would be uniquely qualified to do, and because of that added attention, it may very well be so.
+I believe by taking much of the abortion issue off the federal judge’s bench it would not only help depoliticize the court again, restrengthen our constitution, and increase democracy, but it would also free up national attention to focus on other issues.